learn-co-curriculum/hs-forms-study-guide/README.md

 </form>
 ```

-+ This action corresponds to a route in our controller.
-This form is set up to send input to a '/tweets' route via a POST request.
-(We'll be using this form to create some tweets.)
++ This action corresponds to a route in our controller and this form is set up to send input to a '/tweets' route via a POST request.

 + We've already learned about GET requests.
 We use GET requests when the browser is getting information from the server (like the HTML/CSS for a web page).

-+ This time around we want to send information the other way - from our browser back to the server - or from the front end of our application to the back (from the view to the model).
++ This time around we want to send information the other way - from our browser back to the server - or from the front end of our application (the view) to the back end (the model).
 To do this we'll use the Sinatra post method and set up a post route in our controller like so:

 ```ruby
 post '/tweets' do